Tangsa language: Orthography

+Tangsa alphabet

 In 1990, Mr. Lakhum Mossang from Namphai Nong, Arunachal Pradesh in India created an alphabet for the Tangsa language.
 He taught the alphabet in public events and festivals, and promoted the script with community organisations and schools.
 In 2021, there were about 100 people who are using the script.
-The Tangsa Script Development Committee was founded in 2019 and continues development of the script after the passing of Lakhum Mossang in order ensure accommodation to the wide range of Tangsa varieties spoken in the region.
+The Tangsa Script Development Committee was founded in 2019 and continues development of the script after the passing of Lakhum Mossang to accommodate the wide range of Tangsa varieties spoken in the region.
 The script has not yet gained widespread adoption.

+The alphabet has separate letters for each tone on every vowel, leading to an unusually high number, with 48 vowels in total and 32 consonants.